 A. IELTS Academic (International English Language Testing System) exam test dated no earlier than April 26, 2018 (result must be valid for 2020 Externship) AND minimum scores of 7.0 in each of the components on a single test.

 B. English language proficiency testing waived by the College of Physicians & Surgeons of Alberta (CPSA).
 Please refer to www.cpsa.ca/language-proficiency.
+Please note: The AIMG Program will only recognize the Undergraduate Medical Education exemptions for this option.

 All applicants must have a passing grade on the Medical Council of Canada Qualifying Exam (MCCQE) Part 1 by mid-September 2019.
 The last opportunity to take the exam and be eligible for the AIMG Program 2020 Cycle is July 2019.